MatiasJF/tokenisation-workshop/THEORY.md

 To spend (transfer) a PushDrop token:
 1. Provide a valid signature from the private key matching the locking key
-2. Provide the public key for verification
-3. The script must verify: signature matches public key, and public key matches locking key
+2. The script must verify: signature is from the public key in the locking script.

 ---